 What can a Florida Medical Marijuana clinic do for Dementia?

-Obtaining a Florida Medical Marijuana card and prescription may be able to help agitation in dementia patients.
 Studies have reported changes in the endocannabinoid system in the brain of patients with Alzheimer’s disease.
 Cannabinoids have also been shown to have neuroprotective properties, reduce neuroinflammation, and enhance neurogenesis.

 Evidence suggests that medical marijuana products with a combination of tetrahydrocannabinol (THC) and cannabidiol (CBD) or CBD alone have demonstrated to be effective and safe for use in older people with dementia-associated agitation.